ruuvi/ruuvi-sensor-protocols/README.md

 *Lifecycle: In production*

 RuuviTags have NFC tag capablity.
-This is used for identifying a specific tag and returning any sensitive information to user, as NFC read practically requires physicall access to the tag.
+This is used for identifying a specific tag and returning any sensitive information to user, as NFC read requires physical access to the tag.
-NFC has 4 UTF-8 encoded text fields:
+NFC reports 4 UTF-8 encoded text fields:
- - id: 8 bytes which are cryptographically securely generated random numbers, used as a tag identifier.
+ - ID: 8 bytes which are cryptographically securely generated random numbers, used as a tag identifier.
- - ad: MAC address of the beacon.
+ - MAC : MAC address of the beacon.
- - SW: Firmware version, for example 2.5.7
+ - SW: Firmware version, for example v3.28.13
- - dt: Other data, empty by default.
+ - null: null.

 ## Real-Time Transfer
 *Lifecycle: Alpha*